-- Tap [6 on the screen. - Each time you tap the icon, it will toggle between [and [is] and [is]. - [this] (Touch Shutter: Enable) The camera will focus on the spot you tap, then the picture will be taken. - [6] (Touch Shutter: Disable) You can tap a spot to perform focusing on the spot.
+- Tap [6 on the screen. - Each time you tap the icon, it will toggle between [43] and [43]. - [times] (Touch Shutter: Enable) The camera will focus on the spot you tap, then the picture will be taken. - [編] (Touch Shutter: Disable) You can tap a spot to perform focusing on the spot.
 Press the shutter button completely to take the picture.